Once you are accepted for study, we will send you an 'Offer of Placement'.

 , and you will also need to pay the tuition fees in full before applying for a visa for New Zealand.
 If you apply from another country, you may be able to get an ‘Approval in Principle’ before paying course fees.

-You must be 18 or older, and provide evidence of skills and interests relevant to the course you wish to take.
-If English is not your first language, you must demonstrate proficiency in English language.
 If you are under the age of 18, we suggest you checkout our FAQ for under 18 international students HERE

 , or get in contact with us.